villano-lab/ntransporter/README.md

 Usage: `./NT_BC output_file_base_path path_to_ntransporter_base material [ngroups=100]`

-- `PROCINFO` : print hadronic process info for the neutron in the "Shielding" physics list in `SuperSim` and calculate total cross sections for neutron of different energies
+- `PROCINFO` : print hadronic process info for the neutron in the "Shielding" physics list in `SuperSim`

 Usage: `./PROCINFO`